tikv/rfcs/text/2019-11-12-read-with-index.md

 This RFC proposes an enhancement of getting snapshots on followers.
-The idea is if the read request carries an applied index, the peer can get snapshot locally wihtout any communication with its leader as long as only only it has applied to the given index.
+The idea is if the read request carries an applied index, the peer can get snapshot locally without any communication with its leader as long as only it applys Raft logs to the given index.
 It's useful to reduce latency if the cluster is deployed across multiple data centers.